128technology/docs/docs/intro_installation_azure.md

     * The interface of the Conductor that is going to manage this router must be reachable from this subnet.

 :::important
-Please note that deploying Session Smart Routers without a valid certificate will be limited to deployments within the cloud only.
+Please note that deploying Session Smart Routers without a valid token or certificate will be limited to deployments within the cloud only.
 If your use case requires the deployment of an SSR on your premises as well, please contact your Juniper Sales representative.
 :::

 ### Deployment